engmaths/emat10006/materials/worksheet2.md

 1. In a web browser go to [github.com](https://github.com/).
 You can sign up to GitHub directly from the homepage.
 Enter an appropriate username, your university email address (e.g. ab12345\@bristol.ac.uk) and use a suitably strong password and click 'Sign up for GitHub'.
+Note that for some reason creating a GitHub account doesn't work if you use the Safari browser on OSX: use e.g. Chrome instead.

 2.  **An important note on usernames:** usernames on GitHub are public.
     So while you can use whatever pseudonym you like, it will be visible